University of South Alabama: Abuse lawsuits

 In September 2021, a lawsuit was filed against a former University of South Alabama volleyball coach due to alleged sexual and mental abuse in 2019 and 2020.
-The lawsuit initially included two former players but was amended in December 2021 to include six additional former players as plaintiffs.
+The lawsuit included eight former players as plaintiffs.
 The amendment also alleged that university administrators had knowledge of the abuse and added the university's athletic directors and coaches as defendants.
 A second lawsuit was filed in 2022 by a former player uninvolved in the first lawsuit.
 WKRG-TV reported that the claims of abuse made by the second lawsuit was similar to the first and that both allegations included inappropriate touching and overtraining.
 The volleyball coach was hired by the University of South Alabama in December 2018 and resigned in February 2021.